 violence.
 As part of this obligation, they can issue a mutual no contact directive

 or make other supportive measures to reduce the likelihood of retaliation for any

 complaint.
 Any retaliation can and should be reported to the Title IX Coordinator

 since it is your right to be free from a hostile academic and/or work environment.

 In an effort to ensure the safety of the entire campus community, Mt.
 SAC may conduct

 a formal investigation into cases of sexual or physical violence.
-This may occur even when a complainant seeks an informal resolution to such a case.
+This may occur even when a complainant does not file a formal complaint.